-Talk to your GP or the person who prescribes your medicines and ask them if you can use Electronic Repeat Dispensing (eRD).
+Talk to your GP or the person who prescribes your medicines and ask them if you can use electronic repeat prescriptions.
 Your prescriber will usually be your doctor or practice nurse.

-If your prescriber thinks that you could use eRD for your regular medicines, they will ask you for permission to share information about your treatment with your pharmacist.
+If your prescriber thinks that you could use electronic repeat prescriptions for your regular medicines, they will ask you for permission to share information about your treatment with your pharmacist.
 This will help your pharmacist to give your prescriber feedback about your treatment and provide you with useful advice.

-Your GP or prescriber will then authorise a number of eRD prescriptions.
+Your GP or prescriber will then authorise a number of electronic repeat prescriptions.
 This will be based on your circumstances and clinical need.
-These eRD prescriptions will then be supplied by your pharmacy at regular intervals.
+These electronic repeat prescriptions will then be supplied to you by your pharmacy at regular intervals.

 When you need more medicines, go back to your pharmacy.
 Before dispensing the next issue of your prescription, your pharmacy will ask: